 It is apparent that sexual harassment and discrimination along with bullying is a prevalent issue within the industry.
 Unfortunately poor work cultures take time to change but it isn’t impossible to change them.
 I think we can all say that we are aware that there is a problem, and to some extent we are part of the problem, however we can also be part of the solution.

-If you found this article helpful please share and feel free to register to our news online.
+If you found this article helpful please share and feel free to register to our newsletter.